Magnatic70/BasicComputer/README.md

 If you don't have a PS/2-keyboard you can use the HTML-based keyboard (if you did upload keyboard.html to the ESP) by going to the URL at the top of the screen.
 As long as the browser-window is active all keyboard-activity is sent to the ESP.

 Type HELP or HELP2 for the available BASIC-commands and functions and HELP3 for cursor navigation cues.

+### (Optional) 3D-print
+1. Print the bottom.stl with a layer height of 0.2mm, no supports needed, infill 10%
+1. Print the top.stl with a layer height of 0.2mm, SUPPORTS NEEDED!, infill 10%
+1. Remove supports

 ### (Optional) Place ESP and FPGA in 3D-printed case
 1. Use four small screws to mount the FPGA-board to the bottom of the case.